 Unparalleled outside of Spain, the collections of the New York–based Hispanic Society Museum & Library focus on the art and culture of Spain, Portugal, Latin America, and the Philippines, from antiquity to the early 20th century.

 Related publications are available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).

 ► Audio Guide

-The optional audio guide delves deeper into selected works of art.
+The optional audio guide delves deeper into selected works of art with commentary by curators; local scholars; and Mitchell Codding, executive director of the Hispanic Society.
 Offered in both English and Spanish.
 Included in the ticket price, based on availability.
 Audio-guide players are located at the exhibition entrance.